 Hofmann and his collaborators have yet to make quantitative predictions, but due to the macroscopic quantum effects, Dvali’s proposed solution to the information-loss problem might soon become experimentally testable.
 However, the idea that black holes are quantum-critical condensates of gravitons, truly equivalent to a Bose-Einstein condensate, leaves many questions open.
 To begin with, Dvali’s calculations cannot explain what actually happens to matter falling into a black hole.
 And Hofmann admits that it isn’t clear how the object is a ‘black hole’ in the conventional sense, since it can no longer be described within the familiar framework of general relativity.

 Carlo Rovelli from the University of Marseille thinks that, even in incomplete form, Davli’s idea of black holes as condensates might be scientifically useful.
 ‘They are using a brutal approximation which might fail to capture aspects, but it might work to some extent, especially in the long wavelength regime.
 For the low-frequency quantum fluctuations of [space-time] it may not be absurd,’ Rovelli says.
 He cautions, however, that the condensate model ‘cannot be a complete description of what happens in the black hole’.

 What is clear, though, is that this research has revealed a previously unrecognised, and quite fruitful, relation.
 ‘We have a very interesting bridge between quantum information and black-hole physics that was not discussed before,’ Dvali says.
 If he is right, the implications are conceptually staggering.
 Information really does live on eternally.
 In that sense, we are all immortal.
 And the supermassive black hole at the centre of our galaxy?
-It’s actually a cosmic quantum computer.Make a donation
+It’s actually a cosmic quantum computer.Support Aeon: make a one-off donation